 Today morning, I was feeling much the same.
 All sorts of thoughts were racing against each other in my poor little head.
 And the biggest trouble was that none of them had a happy colour.

 My mind, lately, has got into the habit of working overtime.
-Till the wee hours of morning, I lie awake, my eyes begging for sleep, but the mind just wouldn’t rest.
+Till the wee hours of the morning, I lie awake, my eyes begging for sleep, but the mind just wouldn’t rest.

 And it doesn’t help either that just when I’m feeling so worried, the news on TV fills up with troubling reports, I almost have a quarrel on someone else’s blog, and Anandi of Balika Vadhu loses her husband too.